johnridesabike/coronate/README.md

 [Read more about how to use the app here](https://johnridesa.bike/software/coronate/).
 It's mostly version 1.0 feature-complete, but it is definitely still in beta.

+## ⚠️ The master branch is unstable ⚠️

+I recently rewrote the JavaScript code into [ReasonML](https://reasonml.github.io).
+Although Reason is inherently safer, the new code hasn't been tested as much as the previous JS code.
+There are most likely some bugs lurking.
+Use at your own peril.

 ## 🏁 Getting Started

 These are the basic steps you'll need to follow to get a development copy of Coronate running on your machine: